dataresearchcenter/memorious/docs/reference.md

 - `match_regexp`: whether value matches a regexp.
 - `has_length`: whether value has a given length.
 - `must_contain`: whether value contains a string.

-#### The datastore

-- Create and access tables in the Memorious database to store intermediary useful crawler data: `table = context.datastore['my_table']`.
-- See [dataset](https://dataset.readthedocs.io/en/latest/) for the rest of how this works..

 #### Output